wink-link/winklink-doc/docs/en/vrf.md

 The process above ensures that the random number cannot be tampered with nor manipulated by anyone, including oracle operators, miners, users and even smart contract developers.

-WinkLink VRF is a provably-fair and verifiable source of randomness designed for Dapp contracts.
-Dapp contract developers can use WinkLink VRF as a tamper-proof RNG (Random Number Generator) to build reliable smart contracts for any applications which rely on unpredictable random number:
+WINkLink VRF is a provably-fair and verifiable source of randomness designed for Dapp contracts.
+Dapp contract developers can use WINkLink VRF as a tamper-proof RNG (Random Number Generator) to build reliable smart contracts for any applications which rely on unpredictable random number:
 - Blockchain games and NFTs
 - Random assignment of duties and resources (e.g. randomly assigning judges to cases)
 - Choosing a representative sample for consensus mechanisms

-This article describes how to deploy and use the WinkLink VRF service.
+This article describes how to deploy and use the WINkLink VRF service.

 ## Before you start

-Maintainers for WinkLink need to understand how the TRON platform works, and know about smart contract deployment and the process of calling them.
+Maintainers for WINkLink need to understand how the TRON platform works, and know about smart contract deployment and the process of calling them.
 You're suggested to read related [TRON official documents](https://cn.developers.tron.network/), particularly those on contract deployment on TronIDE.

 Prepare the node account.
 You should read related [Node account preparation doc](https://doc.winklink.org/v1/doc/en/deploy.html#prepare-node-account).